pluralsight/guides/draft/other/linux-system-administration/article.md

 done
 ```

 To illustrate, let's consider two examples.
-To begin, let's read the `/etc/passwd` file line by line and return a message showing each username with its corresponding **UID**.
+First off, let's read the `/etc/passwd` file line by line and return a message showing each username with its corresponding **UID**.
+This is an example of the case when we need to repeat an iteration an undetermined number of times.

 >The **UID**, or **U**ser **ID**, is an integer number that identifies each user in the *third* field in `/etc/passwd`.
 It can be returned for each individual account using the `id` command followed by the username.

 ```
+#!/bin/bash
 while read LINE
 do
     USERNAME=$(echo $LINE | cut -d':' -f 1)